maximvdberg/reasamplomatic5000-multi/readme.md

 ### Creating groups

 The `separate` button takes all ReaSamplOmatic5000 instances on the current track, and separates them over new tracks.
 It adds a MIDI-route from the selected track to these tracks.
-This is useful for individual effects processing (for instance: for the bass drum, the snare, hi-hats, etc.).
+This is useful for individual effects processing (for instance when sampling drums: for the bass drum, the snare, hi-hats, etc.).
 You can still edit the ranges in the original multisampler window.

 You can select any of these tracks and use the multisampler on them individually.
 This acts essentially as a group, where you can add and tweak additional FX for this set of ReaSamplOmatic5000s as you please.
 Selecting the original parent track again gives you access to all groups at once.